 Table of Contents

 1. Introduction: Business Conditions in Putin’s Russia 2.
 Methodology 3.
 Case Study: Oleg 4.
 Case Study: Anna 5.
-Case Study: Yurii 6.
+Case Study: Aleksandr and Yurii 6.
 Theoretical Implications: Rethinking Entrepreneurship in Russia’s Political Economy 7.
 Conclusion